 The American Legion set up and recruited “Chief Observers”, for each post – almost all of who were local Legion members, and WWI Veterans.
 The Chief’s duty was to find & schedule the volunteers needed for the required 24/7 coverage, with 2-person shifts.
 Volunteers included able-bodied civilians including women and older children.

 Most of these posts were one-room wooden shacks, complete with coal stoves for heat and a telephone.
 Two posts were in old truck bodies, and one was in and on a railroad box car!

 Two tests were run in September & October of 1941, and in the days immediately following the Pearl Harbor Attack on December 7th, 1941, the posts were put into full operation, 24 x 7, until the inland programs were mostly curtailed in October of 1943, ceasing nationally by May of 1944.

-The lecture is free and open to the public.
-Light refreshments will follow the lecture.
-Call the Lititz Public Library today to reserve your seat!
+The lecture is FREE, and open to the public, and will take place at the Lititz Public Library.
+Please call the Lititz Library to reserve your seat!
+717-626-2255.

 The Christiana Post, with Della Mae Sterling Chalfont posing in the front of the structure.